-It is possible to change radius colour, default radius colour is gray (asphalt).
+It is possible to change radius, colour, default radius, colour is grey (asphalt).

 In general task you can edit the radius only while creating a game on “Locations” tab.
-In location-specific task you can edit the radius while creating/editing specific task, on “Location” tab.
+On location-specific task you can edit the radius while creating/editing specific task, on “Location” tab.

-Default pin colour is blue but pin icons are fully customizable.
+The default pin colour is blue, but pin icons are fully customizable.
 You can change the colour and the icon of the pins.
 It is possible to upload your own images and use them as location pins in games.

-To change pin icon, you need to open task and go to “Additional settings” tab.
-To insert your own pin click “New custom pin” and upload an image via URL or from the computer, click on the image to set the position which marks the radius centre spot of the pin, save and you are good to go.
-We recommend uploading images which longest side is at least 200 pixels for best results.
+To change the pin icon, you need to open task and go to “Additional settings” tab.
+To insert your own pin click “New custom pin” and upload an image, click on the image to set the position which marks the radius centre spot of the pin, save and you are good to go.
+We recommend uploading images which longest side is at least 200 pixels for best results (minimum size is 52 pixels, below that nothing is shown on the map).
 Uploading images smaller than that will result in poor quality.
 Bigger images are down-scaled.
 Best format for custom pins is PNG with invisible background.